genestack/user-docs/sandbox-materials/README.md

 jupyter notebook
 ```

 A browser window opens with the Jupyter file browser.
-Stay in this folder (or navigate to it in the UI) so you can open the `.ipynb` files listed above.
+Stay in this folder (or navigate to it in the UI) so you can open the included `.ipynb` files.

 ### 6. Select the kernel in the notebook